Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate: Electron-polar-phonon Hamiltonian

 As a consistency check, we have recomputed the coupling to the Raman mode directly from the band splittings, imposing its eigenvector in a frozen phonon computation in DFT and obtained the same results as with the weighted sum of Rashba-couplings [Eq.~\eqref{eq:galpha}].

 Crucial for our results is the weight of the $\bar S_3$ component.
 One sees that the oxygen cage appears very rigid in neutrons while it deforms substantially in Raman.
 Theoretically, the determination of the soft-mode eigenvector requires the solution of a highly non-harmonic dynamical phonon problem which goes beyond our present scope.
-As a proxy for this eigenvector, we can examine the fully relaxed broken symmetry ground state, which is polar, since Born-Oppenheimer (adiabatic) DFT does not contain the quantum fluctuations which make the system disorder\cite{Edge2015}.
-Such DFT eigenvector has a substantial $\bar S_3$ component, even larger than the one of the Raman determined mode\cite{SM}.
+As a proxy for this eigenvector, we can examine the fully relaxed broken symmetry ground state, which is polar, since Born-Oppenheimer (adiabatic) DFT does not contain the quantum fluctuations which make the system disorder~\cite{Edge2015}.
+Such DFT eigenvector has a $\bar S_3$ component similar to that determined by Raman,

 This suggests that the Raman determination is more reliable than the one from neutrons, and hence we will consider its eigenvector in the following computations.